 Nurses completing this program earn 16 CPD hours towards their ongoing education.

-For more information regarding this course and any dates upon which it is scheduled, or to enquire about hosting this course at your organisation, please contact us.
+For more information regarding this course, upcoming dates, or to enquire about hosting this course at your organisation, please let us know.